 XC Guide for AIR³ 7.3+

-Go to XC Guide settings and select BLE, FANET, FLARM settings.
+You can also go to the XC Guide settings and select “Connected devices”.

-Once activated, AIR³ sends Fanet and Flarm data for other aircrafts around and receives Fanet data.
+Once activated, AIR³ sends Fanet and Flarm data for other aircrafts around, receives Fanet data for V1 and receives Fanet and Flarm data for V2.

 XC Guide allows to take advantage of all Fanet features.

 Click on the pilot to get a contextual menu

 Send preset or custom messages, SOS or retrieve requests.